Summary: Learn how to hang a picture and mirror, fit a mirror, hang a picture, attach battens to a frame and fix a mirror to a wall..

-Measure the distance between the hook and the top of the frame.
+- Measure the distance between the hook and the top of the frame.
 This is how far below the top of the frame the hook needs to be.
 Transfer this measurement to the wall by measuring down from your central mark and position the hook at this point.

 Some unframed mirrors have holes drilled for fixing.
 Others can be fixed using corner or sliding clips.
 The number of clips required to hold the mirror securely will depend on the size of the mirror.
 The minimum number you will need is two at the bottom and two at the top.